Telecoms Terms and Conditions

 g.
 Only one Hosted tariff can be applied to a Hosted company along with the ability for users to communicate internally, therefore the seats or users of a single Hosted company cannot be provisioned on different tariffs,

 h.
-Should they opt for the Unlimited Tariff (per seat per month), 2,000 combined minutes will be allocated to each user for calls to prefixes 01/02/03/07, whilst a further fair usage policy will apply to 03 prefix calls,
+Should they opt for the Unlimited Tariff (per seat per month), 2,000 combined minutes will be allocated to each user for calls to prefixes 01/02/03/07, the inclusive minutes to 07 prefixes being limited to the four major mobile networks; Vodafone, EE, O2 & Three, and a further fair usage policy will apply to 03 prefix calls,

-ii.
-Manufacturers specifications provided by the Company for the Hosted Handsets including Polycom, Yealink and Cisco may not include all the listed features due to extensive pre-configuration prior to shipping the Handsets to the Customer.
+j.
+Manufacturers specifications provided by the Company for the Hosted Handsets including Polycom, Yealink and Cisco may not include all the listed features due to extensive pre-configuration prior to shipping the Handsets to the Customer,

 i.
 Customers incorporating a Door Entry System to the Hosted system (other than an IP Door Entry System) will require an ATA.
 The Customer accepts that this is contractual and will be charged as an additional user monthly.